radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 5. To resolve, I:
    1. Use the ArgoCD [rollback commands](https://argo-cd.readthedocs.io/en/release-2.7/user-guide/commands/argocd_app_rollback/) to restart my `frontend` resource pods with the previous code version so as not to disrupt my customers OR I use `git revert` to revert my code change and `git push` the revert to my git repository which then gets detected by my CI to rebuild the image and then gets redeployed by Flux.
    1. Proceed with a new code change to my `helper.ts` that resolves the bug, then push this change to my repository.
-6. Flux/ArgoCD now redeploys my new application image containing the bug fix and I can see in Flux/ArgoCD that the pod has restarted in a healthy state with my new code.
+6. Flux/ArgoCD now triggers a redeployment of my new application image containing the bug fix and I can see in Flux/ArgoCD that the pod has restarted in a healthy state with my new code.

 > As a Developer, I'm very happy with this experience because I get the cool new features of Radius (like self-serve infrastructure deployment via Recipes and the App Graph/Dashboard) in addition to the features I already know and love in Flux, like health monitoring and rollback.